rolandexplore93/redux/README.md

 # Upskilling | Redux
-> This documentation focuses on practicing Redux - a state management library.
+> This documentation focuses on practicing Redux - a state management library

 ### Installation
 * Ensure Node and npm are installed